nishantnayar/Trading-System/Readme.md

 A production-grade algorithmic trading system designed for local deployment, focusing on equities trading through Alpaca with paper trading capabilities.
 Built with modern Python technologies and microservices architecture for scalability and maintainability.

-## 🎯 System Status
+## 🎯 Overview

-**Production-Ready Trading System** with comprehensive data integration and testing infrastructure.
+A comprehensive algorithmic trading platform built for modern financial markets, featuring real-time data processing, advanced analytics, and professional-grade risk management capabilities.

 ## 🏗️ Architecture